 - Your child has the opportunity to comment on their progress as part of their annual report.

 What services and expertise are available at or accessed by the school?

-- The school has a qualified SENCo who attends regular update meetings.
+- The school has a SENDCo who attends regular update meetings.

 - The school has 2 trained Emotional Literacy Support Assistants, one in each Key Stage.

 - As a school we work closely with any external agencies that we feel are relevant to individual children's needs.
 These include Educational Psychologists, Occupational Therapists, Speech and Language Therapists, School Nurse, General Practitioners, Paediatricians, Clinical Psychologists, Behaviour Support Service, Social Workers, Child and Adult Mental Health Services, and Parent Support Advisor and Specialist teachers (for example for a child with visual or hearing impairment.)

 What training have the staff had in order to support children with SEN?

 - All staff are trained to support a child with SEND.
 In Service training (INSET) has included supporting children with dyslexia, developing emotional resilience in children and working on specific skills in maths,